aws-samples/aws-genai-llm-chatbot/README.md

 ```bash
 npx cdk destroy
 ```
 > **Note**: Depending on which resources have been deployed.
-Destroying the stack might take a while up to 45m.
-If deletion fails multipe times please manually delete the remaining stack's ENIs, you can filter ENIs by VPC/Subnet/etc using the search bar [here](https://console.aws.amazon.com/ec2/home#NIC) in the AWS console) and re-attempt a stack deletion.
+Destroying the stack might take a while, up to 45m.
+If the deletion fails multiple times, please manually delete the remaining stack's ENIs; you can filter ENIs by VPC/Subnet/etc using the search bar [here](https://console.aws.amazon.com/ec2/home#NIC) in the AWS console) and re-attempt a stack deletion.

 # Architecture
 This repository comes with several reusable CDK constructs.
-Giving you freedom to decide what the deploy and what not.
+Giving you the freedom to decide what to deploy and what not.

 Here's an overview: